PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-05 16:46:05
+Last updated: 2024-04-05 16:46:38
-Random Quote: Get the keys and remove those chains from him, before you make me rue the day I raped your mother.  -  Roose Bolton
+Random Quote: I appreciate your help, but there's a reason your name is "Robin", not "Batman". - Ted Mosby